JumiaPayAIG/woocommerce-plugin/readme.txt

 License: Apache-2.0 License
 License URI: https://github.com/JumiaPayAIG/woocommerce-plugin/blob/master/LICENSE

-JumiaPay payment gateway for WooCommerce that accepts all major payment methods available.
+This is a JumiaPay payment gateway for WooCommerce.
+JumiaPay WooCommerce payment gateway enables you to accept payments in Nigeria and Egypt.

 == Description ==

+This is a JumiaPay payment gateway for WooCommerce.

 JumiaPay handles the payments so you can focus on your business!
 JumiaPay checkout page enables your customers to pay for your products or services online in a safe and secure way.
 They use state-of-the-art fraud detection technology to keep you safe and handle all aspects of PCI DSS compliance at no extra cost to you.
-The checkout solution is live in Egypt and soon in more countries: Kenya, Nigeria, Morocco, Ghana, Uganda, Tunisia and Ivory Coast and accepts:

-- Nigeria: Mastercard, Visa and Verve
-- Egypt: Mastercard, Visa, Meeza Cards and Fawry
-- Kenya: Mastercard, Visa, Air-tel and MPESA
+JumiaPay WooCommerce payment gateway enables you to accept payments in Nigeria and Egypt.
+The payment methods that JumiaPay offers in each of these countries are:

+In Nigeria:
+-   Bank Transfer
-- Marocco: Mastercard, Visa, CMI
+-   Cards (Mastercard, Visa, Verve)

-- Uganda: Mastercard and Visa
-- Ghana: Mastercard and Visa
-- Ivory Coast: Mastercard and Visa
-- Tunisia: Mastercard and Visa
+In Egypt:
+-   Cards (Mastercard, Visa)
+-   Fawry
+-   Meeza Digital - Mobile Wallets

 What do you need to start using this WooCommerce plugin?
-1. You need to open a JumiaPay Business account ([here](https://business-pay.jumia.com.eg/), if you are in Egypt.).
+1. You need to open a JumiaPay Business account [here](https://business-pay.jumia.com.ng/).
 Then, follow JumiaPay instructions on how to activate your business and get your credentials to proceed with the plugin installation
 2. You need to instal and activate the WooCommerce plugin for JumiaPay on your WordPress website

 Plugin Features:
 -   Easily integrate JumiaPay WooCommerce payment gateway on your website.
 Our teams will always be there to help!
--   Accept all popular and trusted payment methods available in your countries
+-   Accept all popular and trusted payment methods: Mastercard, Visa, Verve, Bank Accounts, Fawry and Mezza Digital - Mobile Wallets
 -   Fast checkout for your consumers with tokenized payment methods
 -   State-of-the-art fraud detection technology to keep you safe
 -   PCI DSS compliant environment